 If you accept a Best Offer price for an item, we charge an ad fee based on the Best Offer price.

-The listings you choose to promote will appear in prominent placements across eBay, including the search results page and related items section in the country where you are registered.
+The listings you choose to promote will appear in prominent placements across eBay, including the search results page and related items section.
+Your listings will only be promoted in the country where you are registered, even if you offer international shipping.